EENI Global Business School.

 Module - Fight against corruption in the Muslim Countries (4 ECTS).

-1. Download the syllabus of the module “No to Corruption” (PDF).
+1. Download the syllabus “No to Corruption” (PDF)

 To be admitted to the Professional Doctorate, the students must have earned a Master's Degree.

-1. If you do not have a Master's Degree you can Enrol in the Master in Muslim Countries.
-You will be exempt from the final Master's Thesis and you will be able to access the doctorate by going directly to the doctoral thesis preparation (you should not take the complement teachings of the doctorate);
+1. If you do not have a Master's Degree you can enroll in the Master in International Business.
+You will be exempt from the final Master's Thesis and you will be able to access the doctorate by going directly to the doctoral thesis preparation (you should not take the complement teachings of the doctorate)

-You must send by mail (not valid by email) a certified photocopy of your diploma of master.
+You must send by e-mail a certified photocopy of your diploma of master.
 This is necessary for the issuance of your diploma and not to enroll.

 Pedro Nonell, African Students, Master Doctorate, International Business